-- The Garden is an educational and recreational facility where the children of our wider community can come to play and learn about food, where it comes from and how to grow it.
+- The Garden is an educational and recreational facility where the children of our wider community can come to play and learn about herbs, flowers, and food, where it comes from and how to grow it.

-- We usually employ organic growing methods, which includes organic and/or heirloom plant varieties, natural pest control and fertilizers.
+- We usually employ organic growing methods, which includes organic and/or heirloom plant varieties and natural pest control and fertilizers.

-- There are two dedicated planting beds space for school partners where children from local schools plant seedlings they started in school and learn to care for their specific plants.
+- There is a dedicated planting beds for school partners where children from local schools plant seedlings they started in school and learn to care for their specific plants.

 - Members may hold scheduled events at the garden with prior approval.